Nat Goldhaber

-A. Nathaniel ("Nat") Goldhaber is an American venture capitalist, computer entrepreneur and politician.
+A. Nathaniel "Nat" Goldhaber is an American venture capitalist, computer entrepreneur and politician.
 Goldhaber helped found Maharishi International University and was special assistant to lieutenant governor William Scranton III and founder and chief executive of TOPS, a computer networking company.
 He served as president of the venture capital firm Cole Gilburne Goldhaber & Ariyoshi Management and was the founding CEO of CyberGold, an Internet marketing company that became a public stock offering in 1999.
-He was the 2000 U.S. Vice President candidate for the Natural Law Party and serves as the managing director of Claremont Creek Ventures, an investment firm.
+He was the 2000 U.S. vice president candidate for the Natural Law Party and serves as the managing director of Claremont Creek Ventures, an investment firm.

 Education

-Goldhaber received a BA in interdisciplinary studies from Maharishi International University and an MA in Education from the University of California, Berkeley.
+Goldhaber received a BA in interdisciplinary studies from Maharishi International University and an MA in education from the University of California, Berkeley.

 In June 2013 he received an PhD (H. C.) from Maharishi University of Management.
-Goldhaber is an emeritus member of the Executive Board of the College of Letters and Science at UC Berkeley.

-Goldhaber is a private and part 135 pilot and holds an Airline Transport Pilot License (twin, instrument, with ratings for CE525S (CitationJet single-pilot) and a CE750 PIC (Citation X Jet Pilot in Command).